matteoacrossi/texprlcount/README.md

 In particular, please note the following

-* A number of features are still missing (see below)
+* Some features are still missing (see below)
+* Currently, texprlcount doesn't work with included `.tex` files
-* Embedded graphics, such as tikz code, are not recognized
+* Embedded graphics, such as tikz code, are not recognized.
+You can overcome this problem by creating a tex file for each tikz image and then include the generated pdf in the main latex file

 Missing features
 ----------------

-* Word count for tables
-* Detect single/two-column figures
-* Detect single/two-column equations and aligns
+* Detect single/two-column equations and tables